NoMercy235/chatty/frontend/README.md

 The client side part of the "Chatty" project.

-#### Assumptions/Decisions:
- - For speed purposes:
-    - No Typescript setup
-    - No tests
-    - No store manager (will use internal state)

 #### Objectives:
  - [x] Build a user interface similar to the one used in `../initial-resources/*.png`
  - [x] Connect to the backend through Web Sockets
     - [x] See a list of current users
     - [x] Send messages to the chat
- - [ ] Edit/Delete your own messages but leave their trace
+ - [x] Edit/Delete your own messages but leave their trace

  ###### Optional objectives:
  - [ ] Image/emoji support for messages